A Dominant Strategy Truthful, Deterministic Multi-Armed Bandit Mechanism with Logarithmic Regret

 In the area of MAB mechanisms, a lot of work has been done in sponsored search auctions.
-Babaioff et al.\cite{Babaioff2014} provide a characterization of truthful MAB mechanisms, wherein the objective is to maximize social welfare.
+Babaioff et. al.\cite{Babaioff2014} provide a characterization of truthful MAB mechanisms, wherein the objective is to maximize social welfare.
 They introduce the notion of influential rounds.
 The influential rounds are the rounds where the parameters of reward distributions (CTRs) are learnt.
 One of the characterizations of truthful deterministic mechanisms is that the allocation must be exploration separated, that is, in such influential rounds, the allocation must not depend on the bids of the agents.
 The allocation is also required to be point wise monotone.
-One of the main results of their paper is that any truthful, deterministic MAB mechanism incurs a regret of $\Omega(T^{2/3})$.
-They also provide a mechanism which incurs a matching upper bound regret of $O(T^{2/3})$.
+One of the main results of their paper is that any truthful, deterministic MAB mechanism incurs a regret of $\Omega(T^{2/3})$. { In particular, their analysis holds an adversarial nature, as the sub-optimality between the best and second best arm is chosen as if by an adversary, to be proportional to $T^{-1/3}$.
+Such a choice ensures a huge regret for any truthful, deterministic mechanism. } They also provide a mechanism which incurs a matching upper bound regret of $O(T^{2/3})$.
 Devanur et. al. \cite{Devanur2009} concurrently provide similar bounds on the regret when the objective is revenue maximization rather than social welfare maximization.